 Just knowing that we should respond to Jesus with an all-out commitment is not enough.
 We must see the treasure.
 We must see Jesus in his goodness and greatness.
 We must see our complete wretchedness apart from Christ.
 We must be captivated by the depth of love that caused Jesus to pay the ultimate price for our redemption.
 And we must see the wonder of an eternity that will be spent in the unbridled goodness, love, and glory of our eternal Father.
 When we see the all-surpassing value of life in Christ, we will be able to respond with joy to all that the Lord requires.

-When Jesus’ requirements for discipleship come up in conversation, the way people respond is very telling.
+When Jesus’ requirements for discipleship come up in conversation, the way people respond speaks volumes about what they truly value.
 Many people show immediate resistance.
 They want to rationalize the things that Jesus said, to lessen the cost, and to modify the call.
 They seem far more concerned about getting carried away than they are about coming up short; more concerned with protecting their immediate lifestyle than laying hold of eternal life 7.
 But some people accept the requirements spoken by Jesus as legitimate, personal challenges.
 They take these things to heart and lean into the challenges.
 They’re willing to let these things weigh on them and drive them to God in humility and desperation.

 Jesus said that “Whoever seeks to preserve his life will lose it, but whoever loses his life will keep it” 8.
 Self-preservation seems very logical.
 It doesn’t seem wrong to make life choices that simply have our best interest in mind.
 Yet, Jesus warns that following this basic instinct will cause us to miss the life he calls us to.
 Again, we need a revelation of the treasure in order to be delivered from the trap of self-preservation.